IK Multimedia T-Racks CS – Mixing in the shell

-SOUND QUALITY WISE, THIS REALLY IS A STUDIO ENGINEERS WET DREAM.
-I’VE BEEN GIGGLING LIKE A LITTLE SCHOOL GIRL SINCE ITS BEEN INSTALLED.
+SOUND QUALITY-WISE, THIS REALLY IS A STUDIO ENGINEERS WET DREAM.
+I’VE BEEN GIGGLING LIKE A LITTLE SCHOOLGIRL SINCE IT’S INSTALLATION.

-After using some of the main modules for a few days its not hard to work out they’re good…damn good.
+After using some of the main modules for a few days it’s not hard to work out they’re good…damn good.
 While I don’t have the real-deal hardware counterparts to compare to, I do however have some UAD alternatives – which from all accounts are the next best thing.
 I used the EQP-1A and the White 2A next to UAD’s Pultec and LA2A and straight up – I can’t tell the difference.
-So I’m going to say quality wise, T-Racks CS is right on the money.
-Some areas T-Racks CS absolutely blows UAD out of the water, for instance the reverbs are outstanding.
+So I’m going to say quality-wise, T-Racks CS is right on the money.
+In some areas T-Racks CS absolutely blows UAD out of the water, for instance, the reverbs are outstanding.
 There are four to choose from, which is totally silly as you NEED all four, seriously they’re amazing.
 The CSR Hall reverb is simply outstanding, and insanely customisable.

 VALUE FOR MONEY, NOTHING TOUCHES T-RACKS CS.
 FOR STARTERS THERE’S THE SONTEC MES432C MASTERING EQ – THATS A $12K PIECE OF HARDWARE RIGHT THERE.
 ALSO AVAILABLE ARE FAIRCHILD 670 COMP (PROBABLY $50K IF YOU CAN FIND ONE), BEFORE MENTIONED PULTEC EQP-1A EQ, 1176 AND LA2A CLONES, NEVE COMPRESSOR, VINTAGE AND MODERN SSL CHANNEL STRIPS…JUST TO WET YOUR APPETITE.
 IT SUPPORTS 64BIT, AND ALL THE AUDIO IS OVERSAMPLED TO AVOID ALIASING DISTORTION.
 THE NORMAL LINEUP OF VST, RTAS AND AUDIO UNIT OPTIONS ARE AVAILABLE.

 I was expecting this to be fairly taxing on my PC, but really it wasn’t so bad.
-On a 18 track band mix with T-Racks CS on every track and the master bus I was pushing about 16% resources (Intel i7 920 with 12gig RAM), though loading time for the project was longer.
-Im sure if you go nuts and really load up the shell you will see your CPU run out of puff pretty quickly, however it didn’t look to me like it needed any more precessing power to run then if I used similar VST pluggins from other developers.
+On an 18-track band mix with T-Racks CS on every track and the master BUS, I was pushing about 16% resources (Intel i7 920 with 12gig RAM), though the loading time for the project was longer.
+I’m sure if you go nuts and really load up the shell you will see your CPU run out of puff pretty quickly, however, it didn’t look to me like it needed any more processing power to run than if I used similar VST plugins from other developers.

-T-RackS still feels like it is more focused on final track mastering then tracking, however over time they will undoubtedly add more modules to the custom shop.
-Ideally you would use T-Racks CS in conjunction with IK Multimedia’s excellent ARC System 2 hardware if you were doing mastering.
-Of course you can run T-Racks CS as a stand alone software without a DAW too, which is a better way to master your tracks, free from the DAW and allowing T-Racks all the available power of your PC.
-While I love the shell approach of T-Racks CS, it doesn’t limit you for advanced routing, if thats something you would normally like to do.
-Of course you can load each module separately in your DAW, so no biggie.
+T-RackS still feels like it is more focused on final track mastering than tracking, however over time they will undoubtedly add more modules to the custom shop.
+Ideally, you would use T-Racks CS in conjunction with IK Multimedia’s excellent ARC System 2 hardware if you were mastering it.
+Of course, you can run T-Racks CS as a stand-alone software without a DAW too, which is a better way to master your tracks, free from the DAW and allowing T-Racks all the available power of your PC.
+While I love the shell approach of T-Racks CS, it doesn’t limit you to advanced routing, if that’s something you would normally like to do.
+Of course, you can load each module separately in your DAW, so no biggie.